 First off, we sit.
 A whole lot.
-Our lead tester for this review, Austin Palmer , usually copious amounts of time sitting for his work at TechGearLab.
+Our lead tester for this review, Austin Palmer , spends copious amounts of time sitting for his work at TechGearLab.
 Furthermore, he is also an avid PC gamer, so spends even more time sitting in office chairs in his free time.
-In addition to Austin, we also had a panel of professionals who all spend more than eight hours a day sitting at their desks try out each chair for lengthy periods, updating the review as their opinions changed based on real-world testing over the past few years.
-The majority of our office all have worked in a professional setting for a number of years — sitting in chairs for 8-10 hours a day, 4-5 days a week — which has given them some very strong opinions about what constitutes a good office chair — and more often than not, passionate fury towards chairs they felt didn't pass muster.
+In addition to Austin's input, we also had a panel of professionals who all spend more than eight hours a day sitting at their desks try out each chair for lengthy periods, updating the review as their opinions changed based on real-world testing over the past few years.
+This group is no stranger to sitting, giving them some very strong opinions about what constitutes a good office chair — and more often than not, passionate fury towards chairs they felt didn't pass muster.

 In addition to our extensive sitting experience, we also bought all of the chairs in the review — none were given to us for free or at substantial discounts by manufacturers or vendors — so you can have faith that our review is completely unbiased and our scores aren't motivated or influenced by a financial incentive.
 We have spent hundreds and hundreds of hours casually testing these chairs, as well as exhaustively comparing their different specifications and range of motion side-by-side to determine scores.

 We've spent years testing some of these products side-by-side, dividing our testing process up into four weighted metrics — Comfort, Adjustability, Durability, and Ease of Assembly — with our full results discussed below.
 We had a panel of judges of varying body types and heights try out each chair for an extended period, then had them fill out a survey about each chair to get their thoughts on comfort and adjustability.
 We used our impressions of building each chair for the assembly metric and looked at both how the chairs held up to our testing process and at existing user reviews when it came to assessing durability.